bifurcation/mls-appsync/draft-barnes-mls-appsync.md

 The MLS GroupContext, LeafNode, KeyPackage, and GroupInfo objects each have an `extensions` field that can carry additional data not defined by the MLS specification.
-The `application_data` extension provides a generic container that applications can use to attach application data to these messages.
+The `app_data_dictionary` extension provides a generic container that applications can use to attach application data to these messages.
 Each usage of the extension serves a slightly different purpose: